awesomephant/blog/_posts/2017-08-27-dissertation.md

 Some individuals also began selling goods out of their houses, moving further away from the notion of centralised consumption.

 ## Alterations in Nazi Germany
-The Bauhaus was always criticised as a source of communist thinking by right-wing commentators.
+The Bauhaus was always criticised as a source of communist thinking by right-wing observers.
 In the 1930s, the nazis usd their freshly-seized power to make a number of alterations to the Torten Settlement (after earlier plans to rebuild it from the ground had proven financially unviable).
 Dessau architect and long-time critic of Gropius, Kurt Eisner was comissioned to develop a scheme to replace all of Gropius' steel windows with wooden ones.
-While this did also address some construction issues, it was primarily seen as a propaganda victory by the nazis.
+While this did also address construction issues, it was primarily seen as a propaganda victory by the nazis.

+Visually, changing the window positions broke up Gropius' continuous facade into individual units.

-A contemporary newspaper report celebrates the changes, describing how the "middle-eastern flat roofed architecture has been restored to correct German forms".
-(This strangely racist critique of modernist architecture was a recurring theme among critics of the Bauhaus at the time).
+A contemporary newspaper report celebrates the changes, describing how the "middle-eastern flat roofed architecture has been restored to German forms".
+(This strangely racist critique of modernist architecture is a recurring motif among critics of the Bauhaus at the time).

 The desire to contrast modernist buildings with what was seen as proper, "volkisch" architecture might also explain why the Bauhaus building itself was surrounded by a grouping of pitched-roof, traditionally-built apartment buildings during this time.

 ## Alterations in the GDR

-Rebuilding after bombing in the second world war, people used as much orginal material as possible due to shortage.
+Immediately after the war, a number of buildings in Torten had to be rebuilt - Dessau, being the site of a Junkers factory had become a bombing target.
+Since little building material was available, many original components were re-used.

+As the economic situation stabilised, people's focus tunrned toward expanding their living space.
+Houses were expanded into the garden, and in many cases the roof terrace in the back was enclosed to create an additional room.
+Most of the original dry toilets were replaced with regular flush toilets.
+Contemporary photographs also suggest that the orignal above-ground electricity lines were moved underground during this period, removing another part of the industrial aesthetic.

-One of the more memorable images from this time shows a row of houses, each with a tall anteanna used to illegally receive West German TV.
+One of the more memorable images from this time (fig ?) shows a row of houses, each with a tall anteanna used to illegally receive West-German TV.
 This is in a way a reversal of the earlier power structure: Rather than implementing a set of political ideals from the top down through architecture (as Gropius had done), individuals are making an architectural change to get around politically motivated restrictions.

-More people got cars, so they put up garages and carports in the back gardens - at the same time self-sufficiency became less of a thing.
-The gravel path between the gardens becomes a secondary road.
+During this period the use of the gardens also changed substantially.
+As the need for individual food production became less pronounced, the gardens take up the role of a leisure space.
+Car-ownership also becomes more common.
+Since the original streets are to narrow to provide the needed parking space, this moves into the garden.
+Many home owners build garages and carports, sometimes following, sometimes veering away from the visual language of the main building. the gravel path seperating the gardens becomes a secondary road.

+None of these changes were done according to a central programme, but rather following the individual needs and financial possibilities of home owners.

 ## Alterations after 1989

-The most significant changes to Torten come after the Berlin wall.
-This can be attributed to increased economic prosperity and
+Another significant set of changes to Torten come after the Berlin wall, largely due to the emergence of DIY-retail.
+With an abundance of facade materials, garden decorations, windows, doors and roofing materials suddenly available, home-owners made a series of individual changes that define the settlement today.

-Recognition of architectural heritage, some of the buildings have been aquired by the local government and returned to their original state. legislation has been put in place to prevent major structural changes, although as Schwarting points out this has its own set of problems - some of the regulations prescribe things that are inconsistent with the original drawings.
+Recognition of architectural heritage, some of the buildings have been aquired by the local government and returned to their original state.
+There was some legislation put in place in the late 1990s to prevent major structural changes, although as Schwarting points out this has its own set of problems - some of the regulations prescribe things that are inconsistent with the original drawings.
 Maybe bring up tehe issue of colour here - we only have black and white photographs of the buildings giving the impression that they were all pristine white, when in reality they maybe had quite subtle colour choices.

 Today, Torten is fully enveloped by industrial and residential areas built at various times.